veertuinc/anka-docs/content/en/docs/Getting Started/vm-networking.md

   Understanding Anka VM networking
 ---

 Anka VMs, by default, use a shared networking configuration with the host.
 It’s a kind of NAT + DHCP.
-Every time you start/resume a VM, it gets assigned an IP that you can see with `sudo anka show <template>` command.
+Every time you start/resume a VM, it gets assigned an IP that you can see with `sudo anka show {template}` command.

 SSH accesss ("Remote Login") is enabled by by default on Anka VMs, allowing you to: